-A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
-Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
-Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency, and/or is fake news.
+Fake News is the deliberate attempt to publish hoaxes and/or disinformation for profit or influence (Learn More).
+Sources listed in the Questionable Category may be untrustworthy and should be fact-checked per article.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-- Overall, we rate the Grunge Questionable due to lack of sourcing, sensational headlines and with minimal bias due to the desire to induce clicks.
+- Overall, we rate the Grunge Questionable due to lack of sourcing, sensational headlines, and with minimal bias due to the desire to induce clicks.
 We also rate them Mixed for factual reporting for the same reasons.

 Factual Reporting: MIXED

 Grunge.com is a website that reports on weird and strange news.
 The primary goal is to produce clicks through the website, which is probably the goal of every website.
-According to their about page “The world is pretty weird…in fact, it’s a whole lot weirder than you think.
+According to their about page, “The world is pretty weird…in fact, it’s a whole lot weirder than you think.
 If you haven’t learned something new today, you’re missing out.
-Grunge is the place to immerse yourself in weird news, fun facts and cool tidbits on history, entertainment, science, and plenty more.”
+Grunge is the place to immerse yourself in weird news, fun facts, and cool tidbits on history, entertainment, science, and plenty more.”